ycrc/PIL/_episodes/05-loop.md

 > done
 > ~~~
 > {: .bash}
 >
+> If we are getting our filenames more programmatically, we can run
+> into real trouble.
+>
 > It is simpler just to avoid using whitespaces (or other special characters) in filenames.
 {: .callout}